 Student jobs

-Each task should align with the lesson plans and classroom procedures or routines you have established in your classroom management plan template, and they should also be outlined in a classroom job chart such that students are aware of what they are responsible for during the class period.
+Each task should align with the lesson plans and classroom procedures or routines you have established in your template, and they should also be outlined in a classroom job chart such that students are aware of what they are responsible for during the class period.
 Student jobs may include simple duties such as leading a discussion, helping with clean-up after a class activity is completed, or simply having a different student greet everyone at the door each day.

 Other proven methods for nurturing and promoting accountability amongst students include having students reflect on their participation and behavior after every class activity and allowing them an opportunity to self-regulate or choose their learning adventure while operating within the established norms.
-For example, students may be allowed to choose their seating arrangement in the classroom or select the order in which class activities should be carried out.

 Emergency procedures

-A classroom management plan template should also contain contingency procedures that address any emergency or significant disruptions during class.
+This template should also contain contingency procedures that address any emergency or significant disruptions during class.
 This includes procedures for responding to fire, tornado, floods, and student illness.

-For example, if there is a fire break out in the school, you should have a straightforward procedure for safely evacuating the students, including procedures for students with special needs.
 Detailing the steps you want your students to follow in the event of emergencies and practicing the various emergency protocols before they occur will ensure that your students are familiar with them; hence when an emergency occurs, they will be able to conduct themselves accordingly.

 Decide on consequences

-While deciding on the consequences, consider positive behavioral change reinforcements, such as positive remarks to encourage engagement and productivity, giving out rewards or praise instead of punishment.
+While deciding on the consequences, consider positive behavioral change reinforcements, such as positive remarks to encourage engagement and productivity, and giving out rewards or praise instead of punishment.
 However, if you are forced to use negative consequences to reinforce behavioral change among specific students, consider implementing measures that are safe for the students and respect their dignity and fundamental rights.
 Moreover, consider involving parents when deciding the best course of action.

-Classroom Management plan Templates
+Classroom Management Plan Templates

-In addition, our classroom management plan templates are created following techniques that are proven to work for various classroom settings and levels.
+In addition, these templates are created following the techniques that are proven to work for various classroom settings and levels.
 Therefore, you can constantly update them without having to create a new template each time.

 How to Implement a Classroom Management Plan